-- A. After assuming the pitching position on the pitcher's plate or in the pitching area, the pitcher must present the ball in FRONT OF HIS BODY in either one or both hands before starting the delivery motions.
-Note: All pitching rules that apply to the pitcher's actions before and during the release of the pitch along with the restrictions on height, speed, etc., shall remain the same. - B. The pitcher may hold or grip the ball in any manner before delivery. - C. Only a definite underhand motion is permitted in the delivery of the pitch. - D. The pitcher may release the pitched ball in any manner when delivering the pitch.
-This includes any and all types of delivery including behind the back and between the legs.
+A. After assuming the pitching position on the pitcher's plate or in the pitching area, the pitcher must present the ball in FRONT OF HIS BODY (for at least one second) in either one or both hands before starting the delivery motions.
+Note: All pitching rules that apply to the pitcher's actions before and during the release of the pitch along with the restrictions on height, speed, etc., shall remain the same.

+B. The pitcher may hold or grip the ball in any manner before delivery.

+C. Only a definite underhand motion is permitted in the delivery of the pitch.

+D. The pitcher may release the pitched ball in any manner when delivering the pitch.
+This includes any and all types of delivery.